Last Updated on October 14, 2020

 The Broke Backpacker

 There you have it.
 I’ve given you all of very my best advice on how to start your own successful travel blog and make money with it in the future.
-I know that was a heap of information all at once, so thank you for sticking around to take it all in.
+That was a heap of information all at once, so thank you for sticking around to take it all in.

 How does the thought of starting your own travel blog you feel?
 Overwhelmed?
 Excited?
 Intimidated?
 Motivated?
 Confused?
 All of the above?

-So, channel all that chaotic energy into starting your own kick-ass travel blog to share with the world today.
-Don’t put it off until tomorrow.
+So, channel all of that chaotic energy into starting your own top-notch travel blog to share with the world today.
+Don’t put it off any longer.
 The longer you wait, the more silly excuses you’ll make.

-Just remember that creating a successful travel blog isn’t going to be easy.
+And remember that creating a successful travel blog isn’t going to be easy.
 The entire process is bound to be one of the biggest learning experiences of your life.
-The journey will be frustrating and challenging at times, but incredibly rewarding if you’re willing to put the work in and stay the course.
+The journey will be frustrating and challenging at times, but incredibly rewarding if you’re willing to put in the work and stay the course.

 Are you ready to take the leap and start your own successful travel blog today?

 If so, welcome to the industry.
-It’s going to be a wild and fulfilling ride.
+It’s going to be a wild ride.